Bleeding Gums Treatment Plantation, FL

 Dr. Dham and our entire dental care team are committed to providing patients with thorough, personalized preventative dental care.
 Our goal is to help all of our patients maintain their most natural, healthy and beautiful smile.
 We focus on routine dental cleanings, exams, and patient education to aid patients in building a stable and lasting oral foundation.

-Our Plantation, FL dentist office is equipped with soft laser dentistry and digital technology for the most effective periodontal therapy treatments.
+Our dental office is equipped with soft laser dentistry and digital technology for the most effective periodontal therapy treatments.
 Dr. Dham is a highly trained laser dentist.

 Laser dentistry is a noninvasive procedure used for the treatment of gum disease.
 Laser dentistry reduces swelling, bleeding and minimizes patient downtime after treatment.
 For many patients with moderate to advanced periodontal disease, laser therapy eliminates the need for invasive gum surgery.